ibm-cloud-docs/vpc/snapshots_vpc_about.md

 ## How snapshots work
 {: #snapshots-vpc-operation}

-When you take a snapshot, volume data is encrypted while in transit from the hypervisor to Cloud Object Storage (COS).
-Read and write operations resume normally on the volume during snapshot creation.
-After the snapshot is successfully created, you can resume full volume management activities, such as deleting, resizing, or detaching a volume.
+When you take a snapshot, read and write operations from your virtual server instance to the volume continue uninterrupted.
+After volume data is retrieved, the snapshot enters a `pending` state until it's created.
+When the snapshot is successfully created and in a `stable` state, you can resume volume management activities, such as deleting, resizing, or detaching a volume.
 You can also take additional snapshots.

+Volume data retrieved for the requested snapshot is encrypted while in transit from the hypervisor to Cloud Object Storage (COS).

 The initial snapshot is the entire copy of your block storage volume.
 Subsequent snapshots copy only what's changed since the last snapshot.

-You restore a boot or data volume from a running viritual server instance using the UI, CLI, or API.
+You restore a boot or data volume from a running virtual server instance using the UI, CLI, or API.
 Restoring a volume from a snapshot creates a new, fully-provisioned volume.
 Restoring from a snapshot of a boot volume creates a new boot volume that you can use when you provision a new instance.
 Restoring from a snapshot of a data volume creates a secondary volume attached to the instance.

 ## Limitations
 {: #snapshots-vpc-limitations}